SwiftERM Hyper-personalisation for ecommerce email marketing

 5. Hyper-personalised messaging and emails

 Modern customers are smarter and savvier and can easily know when you’re bombarding them with irrelevant messages that add no value.
-Brands must hyper-personalise their messaging or risk being labeled as spam and an audience and potential leads as a result.
+Brands must hyper-personalise their messaging or risk being labelled as spam and an audience and potential leads as a result.

 To personalise communication, businesses need to understand their customers and audiences by evaluating different data points.